Weekend Sesshin - Spring Ango Opening

 Full details from Zen Mountain Monastery

-An intensive Zen retreat characterized by silence and deep introspection, featuring 7-10 hours daily of zazen, chanting services, formal silent meals, work practice, and teacher talks.
-Participants receive personal guidance through private interviews with the teacher.
+An intensive Zen retreat characterized by silence and deep introspection.
+The schedule includes 7 to 10 hours of zazen daily, chanting services, formal silent meals, silent work practice, and talks by teachers.
+Participants receive personal guidance through private interviews with the teacher and experience the strength of practicing together.

 Zen Mountain Monastery